OpenDroneMap/oats/README.md

 You can group together various datasets, for example by number of images, by manually specifying which datasets belong to the group or any other logic.
 Groups are placed in the `groups` folder.
 By default the `all` group includes all datasets.

-You can select only a subset of datasets within a group by using the `--datasets` option.
+You can select a subset of datasets within a group by using the `--datasets` option.
 For example:

 ```bash
 ./run all --datasets brighton,sheffield_park_1